kclyu/rpi-webrtc-streamer/README.md

 Generally, the components of WebRTC service are classified into Signaling Server and WebRTC client.
 However, RWS(Rpi-WebRTC-Streamer) is built to operate on one piece of Raspberry PI hardware and includes some of Signaling Server functionality.
 In other words, the Browser or Client supporting WebRTC directly connects to RWS and receives WebRTC streaming service.

+###  Web Front-End
+In order to use WebRTC streaming function in web browser, various things are basically required.
+To simplify this, Web Front-End implements basic Authentication/Messaging/HTTP and WebRTC Signaling functions using Google's Firebase, and supports WebRTC streaming and other features provided by Rpi-WebRTC-Streamer (RWS) Function.

+For Web Front-End, please refer to [RWS Web Front-End Repo](https://github.com/kclyu/rpi-webrtc-streamer-frontend).

 ### Streaming camera feed
 To get the camera feed from Raspberry PI, i.e. H.264 video stream, RWS use MMAL(Multi-Media Abstraction Layer) library can be found on [ARM side libraries for interfacing to Raspberry Pi GPU](https://github.com/raspberrypi/userland). it provides lower level API to multi-media components running on Broadcom VideoCore.
 For  convenience,  this streamer directly integrated  [raspivid](https://github.com/raspberrypi/userland/tree/master/host_applications/linux/apps/raspicam) with encoding parameter changing in H.264 stream and passing video frame through WebRTC native code package.